neuronlabs/neuron/README.md

 ## What is Neuron-Core?

 Neuron-core is a cloud-ready **Golang** ORM.
-It's design allows to query multiple related models located on different datastores/repositories.
+It's design allows querying multiple related models located on different data stores or repositories using a single API.

 ## Design